konsumer/tvparty/conf/README.md

 ## Optional

-These are optional, and will be created if they don't exist, and you change your subscriptions or parse RSS.
+These files are optional, and will be created if they don't exist, and you change your subscriptions or parse RSS.

 ### seen.json